parthasdey2304/flask-lab-attendance-system/README.md

 python main.py
 ```

+# Upcoming Features :
+1. Online database functionality.( addition of SuperBase for backend)
+2. Exporting attendance data as a .csv file.
+3. Streamlining the database setup process using MongoDB.
+4. Integration of pywhatkit and telebot to get the attendance data in PDF format.
+5. Usage of RFID system with Raspberry Pi Zero to prevent chances of proxy.

 # Contributing
 We welcome contributions from the community!
 We welcome your contributions to improve the project.
 If you'd like to contribute to Flask-Lab-Attendance-System, please read the following guidelines on how to contribute:
 + Fork the repository and create a new branch for your changes.